mangelozzi/rgflow.nvim/README.md

 Not simply a wrapper which could be replaced by a few lines of config.
 It's a very simple to use tool aspiring to the Unix philosophy.

+- A pop up window has 3 lines:
+    1. Flags/options
+    2. Pattern
+    3. Path
+- Use vim motions to edit them, then hit ENTER in normal mode to start the search

 3 second intro:

 <img src="https://github.com/mangelozzi/rgflow.nvim/assets/19764314/f75cd129-126b-457a-b9c5-ee5c14775069" alt="Core of what the plugin does">